 Buying a property in Cyprus after Brexit

-What’s changed is that there are certain restrictions regarding the size of the plot of land you want to buy and how long you can stay in your Cyprus home without officially becoming a resident.
+There are certain restrictions regarding the size of the plot of land you want to buy and how long you can stay in your Cyprus home without officially becoming a resident.

 You can stay in any of the EU member states for 3 months out of every 6 months without a visa.
 If you want to stay longer, you will have to apply for permission to do so.

 As to the size, your plot of land shouldn’t exceed 4,014 sq m.